orcmid/miser/SECURITY.md

 ## Reporting a Vulnerability

-If you believe there is need to engage in a private discussion about a potential threat or threat-surface defect, please use the GitHub vulerability reporting provision of this project's Security tab.
+If you believe there is need to engage in a private discussion about a potential threat or threat-surface defect, please use the GitHub vulnerability reporting provision of this project's Security tab.

 If you are unable to exercise that capability, or prefer private email communication, send a digitally-signed plaintext email to
 [orcmid](mailto:orcmid@msn.com).